Cops: SUV hits utility pole, killing driver

 A woman driving a 2003 Nissan Murano SUV died after veering off Wheeler Road in Hauppauge and slamming into a utility pole before dawn on Friday, Suffolk police said.

-The driver, who was headed south about 4:20 a.m. and who was pronounced dead at the scene, has yet to be identified.
+Rosa Portillo, 29, of Central Islip, was headed south about 4:20 a.m. and was pronounced dead at the scene, police said.

 Comments